There are many books on habits that come and go but Atomic Habits is one of the most practical books in this segment.

 When you finally break through the plateau of latent potential people will see it as an overnight success but you know the reality behind it.

-Changes takes years- before it happens all at once.
+Changes take years- before it happens all at once.

 Don’t aim for the short-term result, play the long-term game.